Makerspace-Antwerpen/esp32-klankentapper/documentation/wifi.md

 ## Starting the klankentapper

 The first time the ESP32 is provided with power it will act as an access point.
-You will be able to connect to this access point with your smartphone/computer via the network called "esp32". **Attention!** After connecting to this network you will not be able to connect to the internet for a while!
+You will be able to connect to this access point with your smartphone/computer via the network called "esp32" with the password "esp32pwd".

+**Attention!** After connecting to this network you will not be able to connect to the internet for a while!

 ![Access point](/documentation/imgs/wifi_access_point.png)